 sol·i·dar·i·ty: unity or agreement of feeling or action, especially among individuals with a common interest;

 StoryCenter rejects the Trump administration’s punitive position on immigration and recognizes the need for storytelling efforts that can make newcomer experiences visible, connect people through strength rather than fear, and promote learning and action for change.

 We are partnering with the East Bay Refugee Forum, Wellness in Action, and University of San Francisco Migration Studies to support immigrant, refugee, and asylee women in speaking out through story; developing meaningful relationships with each other; and building bridges of solidarity to the broader community of citizens from all walks of life in the Bay Area who support immigrant and refugee rights.

-The project will hold a two- or three-day digital storytelling workshop in August, 2017 (specific dates to be determined; we are looking at two or three days between fri.-sun.
+The project will hold a two-day digital storytelling workshop Sat.-Sun.
 Aug.
-11-13, or between fri.-sun.
-Aug.
-18-20), at StoryCenter in Berkeley.
+12-13, from 10 am - 5 pm each day, at the StoryCenter office in Berkeley.
 Stipends and childcare will be available.
 The stories will be screened in local communities and shared online, to highlight challenges that newcomers face and enhance networks of support and advocacy.